objcio/articles/2014-09-10-power-of-swift.md

 }
 ```

 This is a great way of writing functions that are open for extension.
 By taking in values that should conform to a protocol, rather than concrete types, you leave it up to the user of your API to add more types.
-You can still use the flexibility of enums, but by combining it with protocols you can be even more expressive.
+You can still use the flexibility of enums, but by combining them with protocols, you can be even more expressive.
 Depending on your use-case, you can now easily choose whether you want an open or a closed API.

 ## Type Safety

 I think one really big win of Swift is type safety.
 As we have seen with the optionals, we can move certain checks from runtime to compile time by using types in a smart way.
 Another example is how arrays work in Swift: an array is generic, and it can only hold elements of the same type.
-It's not possible to add an integer to an array of strings, eliminating an entire class of bugs.
+It's not possible to append an integer value to an array of strings.
+This eliminates an entire class of possible bugs.
 (Note that if you want an array of either strings or integers, you can use the `Either` type above.)

 Suppose, again, that we are extending our currency converter to be a general unit converter.
 If we would use `Double` to represent the amounts, it could get a bit confusing.
 For example, 100.0 might mean 100 dollars, 100 kilograms, or anything else that's 100.
 What we can do is let the type system help us by creating different types for different physical quantities.
 For example, we can define a type that describes money: